shadedprofit/category-pie-chart/README.md

 ## Running the Demo App in a Docker Container

-From the project root, run:
+First, make sure you have installed Docker and have started your local Docker Engine.
+Then, from the project root, run:

 - `docker-compose up --build`